Placer pilots Highway 89 turn lane extension to relieve traffic congestion during ski weekends

 Placer began a limited trial of the turn lane extension Feb.
 17, and will launch it in full Feb.
 24 and March 3.

-The existing turn lane into Squaw Valley is only about 250 feet - long enough to accomodate about 12 cars.
+The existing turn lane into Squaw Valley is only about 250 feet - long enough to accommodate about 12 cars.
 As traffic into the resort slows, cars outside the turn lane headed for Squaw Valley must wait in the sole southbound lane of state Route 89, holding up through traffic.
 The pilot project will extend the turn lane along the road shoulder by 2,000 feet, separating another 100 cars from southbound through traffic.

 Electronic signs will be placed along state Route 89 to help guide Squaw Valley-bound traffic into the turn lane extension, which will be marked with traffic cones.